ICWallis/tutorial-publication-ready-figures/README.md

 Get set up before the live session:

-- If you have your own computer and can install software, then follow the Anaconda Setup instructions below.
+- If you have your own computer and can install software, then follow the Anaconda instructions below.
 This is the recommended setup.

 - If you are using a shared computer that you can not install software on, then you can interact with this tutorial on-line using Binder.
-See the bottom of this page for a link and instructions.
+See the bottom of this page for a Binder link (button) and instructions.

 ***
 ## Anaconda Instructions (Recommended)